Study Abroad Semester

 - Alastair Campbell – Former Government Director of Communications and Strategy

-- Professor Brian Barwick – Chairman of The Rugby Football League and former Chief Executive of The FA
+- Dr Brian Barwick – Chairman of The Rugby Football League and former Chief Executive of The FA

 - Brendan Foster – Former Olympian and Vice-President at Nike Europe, and founder of the Great North Run